-Here, the sympathetic system is responsible for coping up with stress or in simple words it prepares our body for fight, flight and fright condition.
+Here, the sympathetic system is responsible for coping up with stress, or in simple words, it prepares our body for fight, flight, and fright condition.
 On the other hand, the parasympathetic system helps to bring everything to normal and make us calm.

-When we are exposed to chronic stress, irregular sleeping pattern and a monotonous lifestyle, our sympathetic system activates quickly.
+When we are exposed to chronic stress, irregular sleeping pattern, and a monotonous lifestyle, our sympathetic system activates quickly.
 This activation results in an increased breathing rate, hypertension, chronic anxiety, cardiac problems, and severe case depression.

 Therefore, conscious long and deep breathing helps to stimulate the parasympathetic outflow through the vagus nerve (the neurotransmitter being acetyl-choline).
-The acetyl-choline, in turn, acts as a depressant and relaxant which decreases the heart rate, relaxes the sphincter of bowel and bladder, improves salivation and release of gastric juices for digestion and most importantly, calms the brain.
+The acetyl-choline, in turn, acts as a depressant and relaxant which decreases the heart rate, relaxes the sphincter of the bowel and bladder, improves salivation and release of gastric juices for digestion, and most importantly, calms the brain.

 Moreover, acetylcholine plays an important role in attention, motivation, arousal, and memory.
 Maybe this is the reason why you can’t remember what you study when you are giving an exam under stress!

 Stem cells are the cells that are present in the body from the embryonic period of life and which can replicate to give the same copy as the parent cell.
 These cells can be very important in the time of growth and also replace the dead and damaged cells.

 However, there are conditions in which stem cells cannot proliferate which directly impacts the well-being of the body.
 It has been scientifically proven that pranayama plays a very important role in the division of stem cells in the body.